The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 \subsection{Massive representations}

-The Bargmann-Wigner programme is easy to complete for massive UIRs because the massive stability subgroup is the orthogonal group $O(D-1)\subset O(D-1,1)\,$.
+The Bargmann\,-Wigner programme is easy to complete for massive UIRs because the massive stability subgroup is the orthogonal group $O(D-1)\subset O(D-1,1)\,$.
 By going to a rest-frame, the time-like momentum vector takes the form $p^\mu=(m,\overrightarrow{0})\neq 0\,$.
-The physical components of the field are thus carrying a tensorial irrep of the group $O(D-1)$ of orthogonal transformations in the spatial hyperplane ${\mathbb R}^{D-1}\,$.
-In other words, the linear wave equations should remove all components including time-like directions.
+The physical components of the field are thus carrying a tensorial irrep of the group $O(D-1)$ of orthogonal transformations in the spatial hyperplane ${\mathbb R}^{D-1}\,$ orthogonal to $p^{\mu}\,$.
+In other words, the linear field equations should remove all components including time-like directions.
 These unphysical components are responsible for the fact that the Fock space is not endowed with a positive-definite norm.

 \textbf{Step 1.} From the sections \ref{BeBo:ABC} and \ref{BeBo:Orthorepth}, one knows that any unitary representation of the orthogonal group $O(D-1)$ is a sum of UIRs which are finite-dimensional and thus, equivalent to a tensorial representation.
 Let us consider the UIR of $O(D-1)$ labeled by the allowed Young diagram $\lambda= \{\lambda_1,\lambda_2,\ldots,\lambda_r\}$ (\textit{i.e.} the sum of the lengths of its first two columns does not exceed $D-1$).